open/close all folders

 - In the World Wrestling League there was an attempt to place a mole in La Artilleria Pesada by abducting Lighting and placing his mask on a man with a similar build and hair cut.
 However, Thunder quickly figured it out, so the plan changed to simply abducting both of them and having the fakes defend the Tag Team Title belts in their place.
 Thunder and Lighting finally confronted and defeated la falsa Artilleria Pesada at Wrestlefest.

-- Maria Maria, a masked luchadora on the SHIMMER/SHINE "SPARKLE" dark matches, who existed primarily for pun(a Santana is a more prominent wrestler), made a sudden reappearance after a nine show absence when Allysin Kay and Brandi Lauren realized that anyone with a similar build, skin tone and hairstyle could pose as her so long as they could speak a few sentences in Spanish.
+- Maria Maria, a masked luchadora on the SHIMMER/SHINE "SPARKLE" dark matches, who existed primarily for pun(a Santana is a more prominent wrestler), made a sudden reappearance after a nine show absence when Allysin Kay and Brandi Lauren realized that anyone with a similar build, skin tone and hairstyle could pose as her so long as they could speak a few sentences in Spanish(though Lauren's red locks kinda gave her away).
 Dressing as her also meant being credited with the undefeated streak she "left"...

 - The West End Games Star Wars roleplaying game adventure "Tattooine Manhunt" introduced a knockoff Boba Fett named Jodo Kast.
 Kast wore Mandalorian armor, but it didn't have as much gear as Fett's and a slightly different color scheme.
 Originally intended as a stand-in for GMs who wanted a Fett-like character at a lower power level, the Expanded Universe introduced the idea that Kast traded on Fett's reputation, impersonating him to take jobs from people who had never met the man.
 It came back to bite him when Fett caught him in a trap, poisoned him, and blew him up.